 USF College of Arts and Sciences: Helping to Build a Healthier World

 Health is the single most important asset to people across the world.
-Sustaining healthy lives, building communities and liveable societies, preventing and treating disease, and encouraging wellbeing across the globe are critical initiatives for researchers in the College of Arts and Sciences (CAS), who conduct interdisciplinary and high impact research into the various ways to promote healthy people, communities, and environments.
+Sustaining healthy lives, building communities and livable societies, preventing and treating disease, and encouraging wellbeing across the globe are critical initiatives for researchers in the College of Arts and Sciences (CAS), who conduct interdisciplinary and high impact research into the various ways to promote healthy people, communities, and environments.

 CAS Research and scholarship efforts (1) promote an interdisciplinary, multidisciplinary, and transdisciplinary research-based culture, engaging its faculty and post-doctoral, graduate, and undergraduate students and (2) encourage an entrepreneurial spirit that contributes to regional economic development and an enhancement of education at levels throughout our community.